ElizabethA01/The-Simon-game/README.md

 To do:
 - Add a database where it stores previous player scores to tally the best player.

+## My Thoughts
+I really enjoyed recreating the game Simon, as I enjoy gaming.
+It was appealing and enjoyable to build the game from scratch and JS, HTML and CSS interact with each other to produce a web app.

 ## Acknowledgements
 Give credit here.